twhiston/drupal_module_tester/README.md

 # Drupal Module Tester

-Drupal 8 project for testing modules with docker quickly.
+Drupal 8 project for PHPUnit testing modules with docker quickly.

+THIS DOES NOT RUN SIMPLETESTS!!!

 # How to use